seananderson/metafolio/README.md

 See `inst/ms/ms.md` for the paper itself.

-The package can be installed by running:
+If you have the necessary package development prerequisites installed, you can install the package by running:

 ```S
 install.packages("devtools")
 devtools::install_github("seananderson/metafolio")
 ```

+The package will be submitted to CRAN shortly.

 For help see: